Rayane1997/stage/readme.md

 -------------
 5 vm : 4 centos(or redhat) 8 and 1 centos(or redhat) 7

-the vm running on centos 8 will be used as our private registry and can also serve as a dns server. we need 3 vms for the cluster kubernetes one master and two worker and finally a bootsrap to deploy our ansible playbook
+the vm running on centos 7 will be used as our private registry and can also serve as a dns server. we need 3 vms for the cluster kubernetes one master and two worker and finally a bootsrap to deploy our ansible playbook.

 free disk availible on each vm